Industry News

 “I haven’t paid rent for May and June.
 Next week the debt will rise to Sh192,000,” she said.

-Unlike Jane, Peter Wambugu, 32, whose apartment in Kilimani was fully booked since last December, is still earning some income thanks to his change of strategy.
+Unlike Jane, Peter Wambugu, 32, whose apartment in Kilimani has been fully booked since last December, is still earning some income thanks to his change of strategy.
 He advertised the unit on social media and attracted a lady who was looking for a fully furnished house.

-“She had separated with the husband and was looking to move into a fully furnished apartment in Kilimani.
+“She had separated from her husband and was looking to move into a fully furnished apartment in Kilimani.
 We agreed on the terms and I can’t complain now,” Wambugu said.

-Prior to the restrictions of travel between Nairobi and Mombasa, individuals on business trips in either city would take up accommodation in Airbnbs, most of which charge between Sh2,500 and Sh5,000 per night compared to upward of Sh8,000 for hotels.
+Before the restrictions of travel between Nairobi and Mombasa, individuals on business trips in either city would take up accommodation in Airbnb, most of which charge between Sh2,500 and Sh5,000 per night compared to upward of Sh8,000 for hotels.

 The rising demand for non-hotel accommodation has seen many youths renting apartments in strategic areas across major towns and listing them on Airbnb.